Deng Yang

 Deng Yang (died 9 February 249), courtesy name Xuanmao, was an official of the state of Cao Wei in the Three Kingdoms period of China.

 Life

-Deng Yang was a descendant of Deng Yu, an official who lived in the early Eastern Han dynasty.
+Deng Yang was a descendant of Deng Yu, an official who helped Liu Xiu to establish the Eastern Han dynasty.
 He was from Xinye County (新野縣), Nanyang Commandery (南陽郡), which is present-day Xinye County, Henan.